Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ---

-At this point, it appears there is no single payload, instead multiple staged components deliver it, executed by `MpEng` which masquerades as Windows Defender while running a Python-based enviroment.
+At this point, it appears there is no single payload, instead multiple staged components deliver it, executed by `MpEng` which masquerades as Windows Defender while running a Python-based environment.

 ![Fake Defender Python runtime in Process Explorer](Images/12_fake_defender_python_runtime.png)